jacobdeichert/mask/README.md

 are parsed to determine the command structure.

 Note this code block below is defined as js.
-So far, mask supports node, python, ruby and php as scripting languages!
+So far, mask supports node, python, ruby and php as scripting runtimes!

 ~~~js
 console.log("running project's tests")